LogicalOverflow/MasterStats/README.md

 summoners, etc.) to be able to use DynamoDB.

 When I used MySQL I just used aggregate functions to generate my statistics.
-With DynamoDB, I needed to take a different approach, as there are no aggregate functions.
+With DynamoDB I needed to take a different approach, as there are no aggregate functions.
 I started scanning the whole database and collection the data while scanning.
 As this process is very read intensive for the database, I decided to store the generated statistics in the database as well and only generate them once a day in the middle of